 A welcome to new CineSavant guest reviewer “B”, whose encyclopedic knowledge has been a boon to the page since it began.
 This comprehensive, chronological collection of the ninety-nine black-and-white shorts featuring Warner Bros.’ first big cartoon star is a rich, diverse, fascinating look at the evolution and growth of a great animation studio.
-Some of Hollywood’s most imaginative and talented directors, artists and animators cut their teeth helming these films, and in so doing infused style, verve, sass and manic wit and energy into them.
+Some of Hollywood’s most imaginative and talented directors, artists and animators cut their teeth helming these films, and in so doing infused them with style, verve, sass and manic wit.

 Porky Pig 101